Welcome to the Groovy cheat sheet! This is a condensed reference for Groovy syntax and other information that you might regularly want to look up.

 throw new MyException()

-block.
+In other words, you instantiate an exception just like any other object and use it as the argument to throw.
+You can also use throw to rethrow an exception from a catch block.
 And just as you can pass arguments when creating normal objects, you can do the same with exceptions.
 One of the most common arguments (supported by most exceptions) is a message explaining the error:

 throw new ConnectException("Credentials are invalid")